Trilith Studios: Town at Trilith

 In 2016, the Pinewood Forest mixed-use complex was launched.
 Located across the street from the studio, it features homes along with plans for "a movie theater, restaurants, boutique hotels, retail and office space", built using environmentally friendly building materials.
+In preparation for the master-planned community, Dan Cathy was inspired by places like Seaside, Florida, Ponce City Market, and the Chick-Fil-A headquarters.
 In 2020, when the studio was renamed Trilith Studios, Pinewood Forest was renamed the Town at Trilith.
 In April 2021, Atlanta magazine ranked the community ninth in their top ten metro Atlanta vibrant city centers list; the community was also the newest featured on the list.
+In January 2024, the studio's first hotel opened, Trilith Guesthouse, part of Marriot's Tribute Portfolio series.

+Racial discrimination lawsuit

+In July 2022, BuzzFeed News covered a story on African Americans alleged unequal racial treatment around Trilith, including complaints in 2018 and 2022.
+Trilith issued a statement, alleging that five residents who filed the lawsuit "never had any employment or other relationship with Trilith Studios", and condemned the 2022 incident.

+Trilith Live

-A movie theatre was announced in a press release on December 2018, set to be open in 2020.
+A movie theatre was announced in a press release in December 2018, set to be open in 2020.
 It was later pushed back to 2021.
-In 2023, the theatre was redesigned into an entertainment complex called "Trilith Live".
-The complex will include an 1,800 seat auditorium, two live television stages, and various food and retail shops.
-The complex is set to be open in 2025.
+In 2023, the unbuilt theatre was redesigned into an entertainment complex called "Trilith Live".
+The complex will include an 1,800-seat auditorium, two live television stages, and various food and retail shops.
+In addition, two Soundstages were built adjacent to the building – in order to accommodate shows that feature live audiences.
+Some of the earliest productions that the Soundstages at Trilith Live hosted included a March Madness commercial, a rehearsal spot for Usher, and an unnamed game show.
+In an interview with The Atlanta Journal-Constitution, Trilith president Rob Parker hoped that the complex would become an international attraction and serve the greater community.

-Racial discrimination lawsuit

-In July 2022, Brianna Sacks of Buzzfeed News alleged that African American individuals faced unequal treatment to the majority white population.
-In September 2022, several residents held a public protest outside the studios.
-In November 2022, five current and former African American residents sued the site's housing development for racial discrimination.
-One resident cited complaints back in 2018, while another cited an assault with racial slurs that occurred in March 2022.
-Trilith issued a statement, alleging that five residents who filed the lawsuit "never had any employment or other relationship with Trilith Studios."
-They further condemned the March 2022 incident and wrote that their goal is to "provide creators of all demographics, backgrounds, upbringings, and abilities an environment that fosters inclusion and belonging and the opportunities and resources to share their stories".
+The first phase, which consists of studio spaces, offices, and parking, launched in January 2025.
+The second phase is set to be open in December 2025.
+There will also be a large-format Samsung Onyx LED cinema screen, operated by the Georgia Theatre Company.

 Education

 In 2016, a soundstage at Pinewood Studios was open for educational use by the Georgia Film Academy.
 The site was formerly occupied by Rivers Elementary School.
 In late 2020, the Georgia Film Academy partnered with Trilith and the University of Georgia to launch its Master of Fine Arts film program; students would work and live in Trilith during their second year.
-Trilith also has a small K-12 school called "The Forest School".
+Trilith also has a small K-12 school called "The Forest School", which was established in 2018.